Policies and Procedures

 Personal cameras/video cameras or any other device must not be used in the setting.

-Each room holds its own camera/Ipad and its use is managed and monitored by the room supervisors via a camera log book.
-Under no circumstances should images be taken from the bathroom areas or any area were intimate care is undertaken.
-Images of children will be valued as a vital may of recording spontaneous moments that support the observation requirements of the Early Years Foundation Stage and to share with parents through the children records.
+Each room holds its own iPad and its use is managed and monitored by the room supervisors.
+Under no circumstances should images be taken from the bathroom areas or any area where intimate care is undertaken.

 The designated safeguarding Lead will oversee the storage of and use of all images or live action recordings at Sunflowers.